metodologianavarrabiomed/mice-ext-val/README.md

 ```

 > [!IMPORTANT]
-> The `formula` argument consists in the code that calculates the $\beta \cdot X$ values.
-In this formula should be included the model coefficients and also the mean values if there is a need of centering the results.
+> The `formula` argument is the declaration of the code that calculates the $\beta \cdot X$ values.
+In this formula should be included the model coefficients and also the mean values, if there is a need of centering the results.
 >
-> The formula have two parts the left and the right, in the left part we must include the dependent variable (outcome of interest) and in the right part we must define the calculation formula for the $\beta \cdot X$.
+> The formula have two parts the left part and the right part, in the left part we must include the dependent variable (outcome of interest) and in the right part we must define the calculation formula for the $\beta \cdot X$.
 >
 > The variables used in the formula must be part of the external validation dataset.
 The dependent variable must be a `Surv` object and the right part of the formula needs to be executable code to calculate the $\beta \cdot X$.
 >